brunogusta/don-juan-pizzaria/README.md

 mongoimport --db dbName --collection collectionName --file fileName.json
 ```

 In filename.json use the files contained in the Collections folder of this repository.
-Enter the relative path: `~/Desktop/PizzaHut-master/Collections/pizzatypes`.
+Use the relative path for --file: `~/Desktop/PizzaHut-master/Collections/pizzatypes`.
 Do this for all collections.

-In case you use MongoDB Atlas use the following command:
+In case you use MongoDB Atlas:

 ```
 mongoimport --host Cluster0-shard-0/cluster0-shard-00-00-gxfgl.mongodb.net:27017,cluster0-shard-00-01-gxfgl.mongodb.net:27017,cluster0-shard-00-02-gxfgl.mongodb.net:27017 --ssl --username desktop_user32 --password <PASSWORD> --authenticationDatabase admin --db <DATABASE> --collection <COLLECTION> --type <FILETYPE> --file <FILENAME>